• Skip to content

 If you’re interested in dental sealants for your child, speak to your dentist.

-It’s important for your child to have regular dental check-ups.
-Your dentist will tell you how often your child needs a check-up.
+At this age, your child should visit the dentist regularly, even if you think your child’s teeth are healthy.
+Talk to your dentist about how often your child needs a check-up.
 Dentists usually recommend every 6-12 months.

-Your child might also see other oral health professionals, depending on your child’s needs.
-These include dental therapists, dental hygienists, oral health therapists or specialist dentists like paediatric dentists or orthodontists.
+Depending on your child’s needs, your child might also see other dental health professionals like dental therapists, dental hygienists, oral health therapists, paediatric dentists or orthodontists.

-If you’re eligible, the Australian Government’s Child Dental Benefits Schedule covers basic dental services for children aged 0-17 years at most private and public dental clinics.
+If you’re eligible, the Australian Government’s Child Dental Benefits Schedule covers basic dental care for children aged 0-17 years at most private and public dental services.

 Supported By